-The pH of your stomach varies, from 1-2 to 4-5.
-When you eat, your stomach releases enzymes called proteases and hydrochloric acid to aid digestion.
+The pH of your stomach varies from 1-2 to 4-5.
+When you eat, your gut releases enzymes called proteases and hydrochloric acid to aid digestion.

 Acid alone doesn’t help digestion much, but protein-cutting proteases work best in an acidic or low-pH environment, so after a protein-rich meal, the pH of the stomach can drop to 1 or 2.